-Purpose
+Purpose:

 The University of South Carolina Graduate School requires a general oral comprehensive examination.
-The Purpose of this examination is to provide evidence to the department that the student is competent in general knowledge of psychology and in the student's area of expertise.
+The purpose of this examination is to provide evidence to the department that the student is competent in general knowledge of psychology and in the student's area of expertise.
 General knowledge is defined as the knowledge necessary to teach a course in introductory psychology.
 Of course, a student should also be very competent in the area of psychology in which the student has specialized.
 Specifically, the oral comprehensive assesses: (1) knowledge in general psychology; (2) the student's ability to integrate knowledge from diverse areas; and (3) the student's ability to perform as an expert in psychology in a conversational and interrogatory setting.
 This last purpose has direct transfer to participation in professional meetings, to dealing with professionals other than psychologists, and to similar types of occasions.

-Committee
+Committee:

-The committee shall be proposed by the program director and approved by the department chair.
+The full committee shall be proposed by the major advisor/dissertation director and approved by the graduate program director and department chair.

-- 1. The committee will consist of four members. - 2 The student's dissertation director, advisor, or professor directing the student's research is on the committee and serves as its Chair. - 3.
+- 1. The committee will consist of four members. - 2.
+The student's dissertation director, advisor, or professor directing the student's research is on the committee and serves as its Chair. - 3.
 A second member is selected from the graduate program in which the student is studying.
-The selection is made by the program director after consultation with the student. - 4.
+The selection is made by the major advisor/dissertation director after consultation with the student. - 4.
 A third member of the committee must be selected from outside the Department of Psychology, but within the University.
-This person shall be selected in the manner specified by the Graduate School; this person shall be 1) a USC graduate faculty member; or 2) a graduate faculty member at another accredited institution with expertise in psychology; or 3) a USC faculty member who is not a member of the graduate faculty, but who is qualified to serve on this committee; 4) if the proposed member is not in category (1) a justification must be made to the department chair and the Graduate School.
-Ultimately, this member is selected by the program director after consultation with the student.

-- 5. The fourth member of the committee will be selected by the department chair.
+This person shall be selected in the manner specified by the Graduate School.
+To wit, person shall be 1) a USC graduate faculty member; or 2) a graduate faculty member at another accredited institution with expertise in psychology; or 3) a USC faculty member who is not a member of the graduate faculty, but who is qualified to serve on this committee; 4) if the proposed member is not in category (1) a justification must be made to the department chair and the Graduate School.
+Ultimately, this member is selected by the program director after consultation with the student. - 5.
+The fourth member of the committee will be selected by the department chair.
 This member will be from one of the applied areas for doctoral candidates in Experimental Psychology, and from the experimental area for doctoral candidates in School and in Clinical/Community Psychology. - 6.
-A copy of the student's approved Program of Study will be attached to the request to form a committee.
+A copy of the student's approved program of study will be attached to the request to form a committee and sent to all committee members prior to the exam. - 7.
+The whole committee must be present in person or electronically (e.g, via Skype) at the oral examination.
+In the case of unplanned absences, an alternative person may be appointed by the program director with approval from the chair.